BetterFutureForAll/bffa-be/README.md

 We want to be able to pull a document with all the countries for a given year quickly.
 We must be able to quickly fetch ALL countries scores.

+Subcategories could be referenced, as those will not be called as often.
+The most commonly retrieved documents will probably be by years comparing multiple countries.

-Each Year will reference many countries.
+- Each Year will reference many countries.
-Each Country will reference a spiScore for that year.
+- Each Country will reference a spiScore for that year.
-Each Country will reference a category with a score.
+- Each Country will reference a category with a score.
+Categories are [ Basic, Foundations, Opportunity ]
-Each Score will have a calculated spiScore (based off 3 categories)
+- Each Category will have a calculated spiScore specific to the Country, Year, and Category
+- Each Category will have a subset of subcategories that each have a score.